 Regulatory compliance is a key issue for market participants across the post-trade space.
 New regulations have led to significant mandates on financial firms while recent geopolitical events continue to create uncertainty.

-Prevention of failed trades is key to avoiding buy-ins and penalties.
+Prevention of failed trades is key to avoiding penalties.
 DTCC’s ITP services help support CSDR compliance, minimizing the risk of trade failure by ensuring that clean and accurate golden source data are used to create an authoritative trade record, automated processing through a no-touch workflow and efficient exception management.